 The index is on the first page of your bullet journal, and it tells you what pages your other items are on.
 In normal bullet journals, you manually create your index as you build out the content.

 Notion makes this a lot easier.
 I created a toggle list in Notion, then created sub-toggle lists for my Daily Log and Monthly Log.
-You can see how that looks here.

 As you create new logs they’ll automatically populate in your index.
 Easy!

 I also recommend embedding a calendar so you can reference your future log alongside your daily and monthly logs.

 I hope you enjoyed this list of Notion habit trackers and the longer breakdown of what went into building my own template.